devtron-labs/devtron/docs/user-guide/creating-application/git-material.md

-# Git Material
+# Git Repository

-Git material is used to pull your application source code during the CI step.
-Select `Git Material` section of the  `App Configuration`.
-Inside `Git Material` when you click on `Add Git Material` you will see three options as shown below:
+Git Repository is used to pull your application source code during the CI step.
+Select `Git Repository` section of the  `App Configuration`.
+Inside `Git Repository` when you click on `Add Git Repository` you will see three options as shown below:

 1. Git Provider
 2. Git Repo URL